Phyllis Salt the wife of the late Cecil Salt related to me this tale of the Salts of Sedgefield in 2013...

 Her possessive husband joined the family there for a short visit and fell in love with area deciding to move the family there permanently.

-Hedley found his young family a house up for rent near the Rondevlei Lake (some time in the second half of the 1920’s) not far from the Tullekens.
-The 4th child of the Salts, a son, Harold, was born there.
+Hedley found his young family a house up for rent near the Rondevlei Lake (some time in the first half of the 1920’s) not far from the Tullekens.

-Because the house was in a low-lying area, it was flooded by lagoon water during a period of heavy rain.
-It was necessary for the Salts to move and nearby was a farm house on higher ground, now known as Neddicky Street.
+Fortunately, the Salts to able to transfer to a nearby farm house on higher ground, now known as Neddicky Street.
 The original homestead was rented from the Thesens by Uli Barnard's father, one of the pioneers of this area.
 Around him he planted mealies, potatoes and other crops right up to where the village is now.

 Then Cornelius Terblanche obtained a long lease on the property from the Thesens.
 He planted mealies, beans, and pumpkins.
 His wife had been a school-teacher, Miss Strydom.
 When Cornelius's farming efforts didn't pay enough he moved to Johannesburg and his wife started teaching again and the Salts were able to rent the property until they bought it.